NgiapPuoyKoh/django-blogchat-tech/README.md

 ## Security and Access Management

-### Django Contrib and Alluth
+### Django Contrib and Allauth

-Django alluth is implemented to handle account management and authentication.
+Django allauth is implemented to handle account management and authentication.

 ```
 Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication